Difficult13/easy-ajax-pagination/README.txt

 Because I needed a universal tool for a few sites, and a similar suitable plugin was not free) I decided to share

+= I implemented several plugin shortcodes on the page, but only the first one was displayed.
+What's the matter? =

+The fact is that only one plugin control element can be located on a single page.
+It is output by a shortcode.

 == Screenshots ==

 1. This screen shot description corresponds to screenshot-1.(png|jpg|jpeg|gif).
 Note that the screenshot is taken from